bahrus/xtal-state/README.md

 ## Observing history.state

 xtal-state-watch watches for all history state changes.
 Like xtal-state-commit, you can specify the level as "local", "shadow" or "global".
-When history changes, it emits an event "history-changed".  xtal-state-watch also supports an attribute / property:  "once."
-If this is set, it will only emit the first non trivial history object, and then stop listening for history change events.
-This can be useful for initializing an object based on the last history object (received by Agent Walker, e.g.).
+When history changes, it emits an event "history-changed".

 ## Merging history.state